 Bobby Wilson, CEO of the Metro Atlanta Urban Farm, picks sweet potato greens

-As y'all surely know, we're loving Virginia Willis' new cookbook, Secrets of the Southern Table, which is now available in our Shoppe.
+As y'all surely know, we're loving Virginia Willis' new cookbook, Secrets of the Southern Table.
 The book is full of thought-provoking essays on farmers, producers and chefs throughout the South, one of which we've printed below.

 Every holiday season, in anticipation of Thanksgiving cooking, grocery stores construct towering pyramids of canned yams, flanked by bags of marshmallows and boxes of brown sugar.
 The truth is that the contents of those orderly cans are not yams at all.
 What is often labeled and sold as yams are actually sweet potatoes.
 Botanically speaking, yams are tubers and a member of the lily family; sweet potatoes are the root of a member of the morning glory family.
 Yams originated in Africa, whereas sweet potatoes are New World plants.
 That sweet, orange-colored vegetable in the produce department is actually a sweet potato.
 Most people think that long, red-skinned sweet potatoes are yams, but they really are just one of many varieties of sweet potatoes.
 Compared to sweet potatoes, yams are starchier and drier.
 True yams can be tough to find.
 They aren’t carried in many local grocery stores, so your best chances of finding them are in international and specialty markets.